milllslm/SoftPrincAssignment5/README.md

 2. Modifying the above system to have a state-manager that supports the :questions field and up to 3 different groups of individuals, each of which have the ability to add themselves to a group and answer questions - and at least the first group has the ability to answer them: Given that I should have a good understanding of the storage system and the core functionality of the code generated in step 1, this part should not take too long to generate.
 I would estimate that **10-12 hours** of effort may be required as unforseen conflicts are likely to occur.

-3. Adding a timer componenent that triggers a callback of some sort, starting by just triggering the ask-wiki function if the timer occurs before a given question has been answered.
-This one is a tad tricky as it depends on the performance of timers in clojure.
-A quick google search shows that setting a timer is possible; however, it is not immediately clear how this asynchronous timer approach will work within the preexisting code.
+3.1.
+Adding an AWS Event to reoccur every mintue or so to call check-timeouts: With no prior experience with AWS Events it is very uncertain as to how long setting this up might take me.
 Such uncertainty should be treated with cautious estimation and thus I will estimate a wide range of **10-15 hours** for this component.

+3.2.
+For the demo, setting up a manual trigger of check-timeouts (as well as coding check-timeouts): **5-10 hours** depending on the behavior of the mapping and the lookup as well as the use of UTC libraries.

 4. Extending the above step to include escalation from classmates-> TAs -> Professors -> wikipedia: while it seems like this may just be a case of successive iteration on step 3, there are likely to arise conflicts with the timers and the multiple stages of escalation.
 Thus I would estimate another **10-12 hours** of effort for this componenet.